Vivariums are a true naturalistic slice of life.

-A vivarium setup can be a lot more complex than your average tabletop terrarium, and there’s more at stake than a handful of moss and the odd fern.
+Honestly, a vivarium setup can be a lot more complex than your average tabletop terrarium, and there’s more at stake than the lives of some mossy clumps and the odd fern.

-Ready to build a habitat you’d be proud to call home?
+Ready to build a natural habitat you’d be proud to call home?

 This page may contain affiliate links that allow us to make a small commission (at no further cost to yourself). 💚 Thank you for helping to support the tribe!

 A Quick Primer on Vivariums (+ Types of Vivarium)